Overview of Outlook 2013 planning

 To prepare for an upgrade, you must determine answers to the following additional questions:

-Should you upgrade to Exchange Server 2010 or migrate to Exchange Online to take advantage of features such as Data Loss Protection, integrated email archive, centralized rights management, support for multiple Exchange accounts, MailTips, Policy Tips, Voice Mail Preview and Protected Voice Mail?
-For more information, see Microsoft Exchange on TechNet, and Outlook 2013 features supported by different versions of Exchange Server.
+Should you upgrade to a different version of Exchange Server or migrate to Exchange Online to take advantage of features such as Data Loss Protection, integrated email archive, centralized rights management, support for multiple Exchange accounts, MailTips, Policy Tips, Voice Mail Preview and Protected Voice Mail?
+For more information, see Outlook 2013 features supported by different versions of Exchange Server.

 Should you change Outlook user profiles as part of an upgrade?
 For example, you might define a new Exchange Server (like Exchange Online) or enable new features of Outlook 2013.
 For more information about how to customize Outlook profiles for the MSI version of Outlook 2013, see Office Customization Tool (OCT) reference for Office 2013 and Plan feature customizations in Outlook 2013.
 These articles apply to Outlook 2013 with Exchange Server 2007 and Exchange Server 2010.